 See, one of the reasons I like this movie is Jason’s motivation for all of this.
 Everyone he has killed, all the violence and extortion, it was all so he could make the showdown between him, Batman and the Joker possible.

 Like I said, Batman is haunted by his failure to save Jason from the Joker, and during the climax tries to make him understand how sorry he is.
-Jason, in response, is outraged at the apology.
-He doesn’t hate Batman for not saving him.
+Jason, in response, is insulted by the apology, because it means Batman doesn’t even know why Jason is doing any of this.
+He doesn’t hate Batman for failing to save him.
 He hates him because despite murdering Jason, the Joker is still alive.